pandazki/pzformat/README.md

 ![alt tag](pzformat_demo.gif)

 # Installation
-- Use Package Control to install(unavailable)
+- Use Package Control to install
 - Or you can download or clone directly and drop into your Sublime Text 3 packages directory

 # Usage